rejasupotaro/amazon-product-search/README.md

 ## Index Products

-This project indexes products into Elasticsearch.
+This project involves indexing products into Elasticsearch.
 If you want to try it on your own machine, launch Elasticsearch locally and execute the document indexing pipeline against the created index.

 ```shell
 $ docker compose up